kkvu/vugaribaywedding/README.md

 ### Local Usage

-If you don't want to have any of your data (even) in a private repository you can also convert it locally and only upload the `index.html` afterwards.
+If you don't want to have any of your data (evenin a private repository you can also convert it locally and only upload the `index.html` afterwards.
 To do this, follow these steps:

 - Build the image